-The Authority's performance against the Strategic Plan, and Statutory indicators is reported regularly to the Authority and Finance Audit and Performance Management (FAPM) Committee together with an overall report that is reported annually to the Authority and on our website through the document "How did we do in 2017-2018 and what we plan to do in 2019-2020".
+SWFRA's performance against the Strategic Plan, and Statutory indicators is reported regularly to SWFRA and Finance Audit and Performance (FAPM) Committee together with an overall report that is reported annually to SWFRA and on our website through the document How Did We Do in 2018/2019 and What We Plan to do 2020/2021.

 Strategic Planning Framework - Our vision is to make South Wales safer by reducing risk.
 We recognise that safer communities can only be achieved by challenging and improving the way we work through a safe and competent workforce and effectively managing our resources.
-We therefore set a strategic direction for the organisation through our Strategic Plan which normally covers a five year period and addresses the requirements of the Wellbeing of Future Generations (Wales) Act 2015 together with the requirements of the Wellbord forvernment's Wales Fire and Rescue Services National Framework Document 2016.
+We therefore set a strategic direction for the organisation through our Strategic Plan which normally covers a five year period and addresses the requirements of the Well-being of Future Generations (Wales) Act 2015 together with the requirements of the Welsh Government's Wales Fire and Rescue Services National Framework Document 2016.
 Each directorate and department formulate their own plans in support of the strategic objectives which are reported on quarterly.

-Risk Management Policy - Sets out the process we use to identify and control exposure to uncertainty, which may impact on the achievement of our objectives or activities.
+Risk Management Policy - sets out the process we use to identify and control exposure to uncertainty, which may impact on the achievement of our objectives or activities.
 Senior managers identify, review and score the Strategic Risks assessing them in terms of likelihood and impact; identify any actions in place and any further actions required to prevent the likelihood of risk occurring or to mitigate the impact should they occur.
 The Corporate Risk Register records these risks, and they are regularly monitored and reported.
-Strategic Risks are reported to the Authority FAPM Committee.
+Strategic Risks are reported to the SWFRA FAPM Committee.

-The FAPM Committee considers the effectiveness of the Authority's risk management arrangements and the work of the Internal and External Auditors.
+The FAPM Committee considers the effectiveness of the SWFRA's risk management arrangements and the work of the Internal and External Auditors.
 The FAPM Committee meets with the auditors privately following each committee meeting.
-In 2019/20 the FAPM Scrutiny Group will also consider departmental risks.
+In 2019/20 the FAPM Scrutiny Group will also considered departmental risks.

-There are established arrangements for effective financial controls through the Authority's accounting procedures, key financial systems and the Financial Regulations.
-These include established budget planning procedures and regular reporting to Authority Members and comparing actual revenue and capital expenditure to annual budgets. the Authority's Treasury Management arrangements follow professional practice and are subject to annual review by Members.
+There are established arrangements for effective financial controls through SWFRA's accounting procedures, key financial systems and the Financial Regulations.
+These include established budget planning procedures and regular reporting to Authority Members and comparing actual revenue and capital expenditure to annual budgets.
+SWFRA's Treasury Management arrangements follow professional practice and are subject to annual review by Members.